java.lang

 - Parameters:

-- the sin to turn back into an angle
+- a- the sin to turn back into an angle

 - Returns: